Taysom Hill: Professional career

+Pre-draft

 Hill showed impressive athletic ability at BYU's pro day.
 His 40-yard dash of 4.44 seconds and 38.5-inch (0.98m) vertical jump would have finished first among all participating quarterbacks at the 2017 NFL Combine, beating Texas A&M's Trevor Knight's 4.54-second 40-yard dash and 35.5 in vertical.

 Green Bay Packers

-Hill went undrafted in the 2017 NFL Draft, but signed with the Green Bay Packers as a free agent on May 5.
+Hill went undrafted in the 2017 NFL draft, but signed with the Green Bay Packers as a free agent on May 5.
 He appeared in three preseason games with them, completing 14 of 20 passes, throwing for two touchdowns and rushing for another.
-He was released during the Packers final roster cut-down on September 2, 2017.
+Hill was released during final roster cuts on September 2.

 New Orleans Saints

+2017 season

-The following day, Hill was claimed off waivers by the New Orleans Saints.
-He was promoted to the active roster on December 3 and appeared in a total of twelve special teams plays against the Carolina Panthers.
-In his NFL debut, Hill recorded two special teams tackles on the Panthers' kick returner Fozzy Whittaker.
+On September 3, 2017, Hill was claimed off waivers by the New Orleans Saints.
+He was promoted to the active roster on December 3 and appeared in a total of 12 special teams plays against the Carolina Panthers.
+In his NFL debut, Hill recorded two special teams tackles on Panthers kick returner Fozzy Whittaker.